Electronic recording of milk yield

 Veterinary costs cut by half

 Beside the main part of the barn, there are also separate departments: one is for pregnant cows that are about to deliver, one is for freshly born calves and one is for animals that have calved or are sick.
 Dreyer knows each cow by name and suffers with those that are not feeling well.
 “Our cows have more room in the new barn, their living conditions have improved and they are experiencing less stress.
 Consequently, we have been able to cut the costs for veterinary services by half,” says Dreyer.
-The average number of cell and germ counts, which are important quality features for milk, have also dropped.
+The average cell and germ counts, which are important quality features for milk, have also dropped.
 The cell count indicates whether a cow is healthy or suffering from mastitis, an udder inflammation.
 The lower the cell count, the better.
 The germ count also indicates whether the milk has been properly cooled after milking and how hygienically the farm operates.
 If this number is too high, the reason for that must be researched.

 „The husbandry conditions in our modern barn are similar to those requested for the production of organic milk - there is no difference."